-Vineland Housing Authority is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+Vineland Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of May 28th, 2022, Vineland Housing Authority has 3 waiting lists that are open now or opening soon.

 Vineland Housing Authority serves Vineland.